carbonblack/cbapi-python/README.md

 # Python bindings for Carbon Black REST API

-**Current version: 0.9.8**
+**Current version: 1.0.0**

 [![Build Status](https://travis-ci.org/carbonblack/cbapi-python.svg?branch=master)](https://travis-ci.org/carbonblack/cbapi-python)

 These are the new Python bindings for the Carbon Black Enterprise Response and Enterprise Protection REST APIs.
 To learn more about the REST APIs, visit the Carbon Black Developer Network Website at https://developer.carbonblack.com.

-Detailed documentation for this module is hosted on ReadTheDocs at https://cbapi.readthedocs.io.
-As of May 23, 2016, this documentation is still under development but we will be updating this documentation as we finalize the API toward a 1.0.0 release by Q3 2016.
+Please visit https://cbapi.readthedocs.io for detailed documentation on this API.
+Additionally, we have a slideshow available at https://developer.carbonblack.com/2016/07/presentation-on-the-new-carbon-black-python-api/ that provides an overview of the concepts that underly this API binding.

 ## Support